luisarizmendi/workshop-moving-ai-to-the-edge/resources/assets/hardhat-detection-apps/hardhat-detection-webcam/README.md

 ## Description

-This Flask application provides a streaming interface and batch processing capabilities for object detection, working in conjunction with the YOLO Object Detection Inference Server.
+This Flask application provides a streaming interface for object detection, working in conjunction with an inference server.
 It handles camera streaming, frame processing, and visualization of detection results.

 ## Features

 - Live webcam streaming with real-time object detection annotations
-- Batch image processing support
 - Real-time detection statistics
 - Automatic camera detection and configuration
-- Multipart streaming with annotations and detection data
+- Multipart streaming with annotations
 - Color-coded visualization for different object classes
+- Non-maximum suppression for optimized detection

 ## Prerequisites